Peppa Pig World and Paultons Park review for families

 - Look out for special offers on Picniq

-- If you plan to visit Paultons Park with a group of 15 or more people you can also get a saving of 25% on the day ticket price.
+- If you plan to visit Paultons Park with a group of 15 or more people you can also get a saving of around 10% on the day ticket price, so it costs you £37.25 per person.

-- There’s the option of an Annual Pass if you plan on visiting regularly, which ranges in price form £150 for off-peak trips, to £250 for visit any time of the year.
+- There’s the option of an Annual Pass if you plan on visiting regularly, which ranges in price from £155 for off-peak trips, to £260 for visit any time of the year.

 - Holiday Extras and the Paultons Park website both offer short breaks that include accommodation, breakfast and entry to the park on 2 days.